binxio/cfn-waf-provider/README.md

 large variety of protection options in the form of rules.
 These rules should be linked to [web access control lists](https://docs.aws.amazon.com/waf/latest/developerguide/web-acl.html) (ACLs) which in turn are attached to an Amazon Cloudfront or Application Load Balancer.

+**IMPORTANT:** It is currently not possible to attach rate-based rules to a Web ACL using CloudFormation.
+Until this is possible this project is on hold.

 *Note*: This provider was created for and is currently only tested for the CloudFront variant, the regional variant should also work for basic usage.